heistp/sce-l4s-bakeoff/README.md

 - In [scenario 1](#scenario-1), TCP Prague vs Cubic now does converge to fairness, but appears to have fairly long convergence times (~40s at 80ms RTT).
 Convergence times in other scenarios are similarly long.
-- In several scenarios, at first glance the previously reported L4S interaction with CoDel seemed to have been fixed, but by reversing the flow start order (prague vs cubic instead of cubic vs prague), we can see that although the TCP RTT spikes no longer occur at flow start, they are still present when a second flow is introduced after slow-start exit.
 - In [scenario 2](#scenario-2), [scenario 5](#scenario-5) and
   [scenario 6](#scenario-6), the previously reported L4S interaction with CoDel seems to be partially, but not completely fixed.
 By reversing the flow start